salve-org/salve/docs/source/example-usage.rst

 Example Usage
 =============

-Now that you have Salve installed, let's try running a simple example that prints out the highlight Tokens of the file being run:
+Now that you have ``Salve`` installed, let's try running a simple example that prints out the highlight ``Token``'s of the file being run:

 .. code-block:: python